tversteeg/chuot/README.md

   counter: u32,
 }

-impl PixelGame for MyGame {
+impl Game for MyGame {
   fn update(&mut self, ctx: Context) {
     // ^1
     // Increment the counter when we press the left mouse button